 SELECT TO_DAYS('1947-08-15'), TO_DAYS('2018-12-31');

-Here, we used the TO_SECONDS function to convert date to seconds, and the UNIX_TIMESTAMP to return the Unix timestamp.
+Here, we used the TO_SECONDS to convert the date to seconds and the UNIX_TIMESTAMP to return the Unix timestamp.
 Next, we used UTC_DATE to get the UTC date value.

 SELECT TO_SECONDS('1947-08-15'), TO_SECONDS('2018-12-31');